elementary-Inc/blog/_posts/2021/2021-12-21-elementary-os-6-1-available-now.md

 The new tab bar includes slick animations when opening, closing, and reordering tabs.
 Drag and Drop is much improved.
 When there are many open tabs, they can now be scrolled through quickly instead of individually paged with arrows.
 Closing tabs waits to resize like elementary apps.
 And the new tab bar fully supports touch screens.
 For a deep dive into the new tab bar, check out [Alex's blog post](https://blogs.gnome.org/alexm/2021/03/13/reinventing-tabs/)

-## Camera

-Previously, Camera's resolution had been reduced for performance reasons; in the latest version Camera will continue to use a more performant resolution in the preview, but will save full-resolution pictures.
-We fixed saving and restoring the window size.
-We resolved issues with some cameras being unavailable when multiple cameras are connected, and we now default to a working camera if multiple cameras are connected but one is unavailable.

-## Photos

-Now when you open a photo in the previewer, we focus the photo itself instead of the save button; this enables navigating with the left and right arrow keys right away.
-The actions for "Toggle Sidebar" and "Toggle Photo Info" have been moved from the secondary-click menu of certain views to the main menu button, hopefully making these customization options more discoverable.
-We also fixed a potential crash when importing photos with invalid date and time info and we fixed "rubberband" selection styling.

-## Calculator

-When Calculator starts up, we now focus the main text entry so that entering numbers with the keyboard works right away.
-We've also improved the experience with multiple windows: there's now a "New Window" action when secondary-clicking Calculator in the Applications Menu or Dock, and we fixed an issue with showing advanced controls so that it only affects the currently focused window.
-Lastly, we now show the correct window title in the Multitasking View.

-## Videos

-Videos now supports the two-finger-swipe to go back gesture and navigation code has been cleaned up a ton.
-Window titles should be more accurate when navigating.
-Also, we're now shipping Videos as a Flatpak which should resolve some reported issues with certain video codecs.

 ## Files

 Files received quite a lot of attention around bookmarks, selecting files and folders, networking, and more.